iitmcvg/iitmcvg.github.io/_pages/about.md

     title: "A Unique History"
     excerpt: 'Being the only CFI club out of which a start-up has grown, CVI has extraordinary mentorship and motivated and committed members, who have completed Industrial Projects by ITC, The Indian Railways, VDime, Eye hospital CHECK and multiple machine learning projects.'
 feature_row4:
-  - image_path: /assets/images/unsplash-gallery-image-2-th.jpg
+  - image_path: /assets/images/about/team.jpg
     alt: "placeholder image 2"
     title: "At Present"
     excerpt: 'As a club, we undertake projects ranging about topics from computer vision, deep learning, reinforcement learning and natural language processing.
-We are '
+We are actively involved in projects and conduct sessions among our college community in these areas: with the hope of impacting society with bleeding edge technology.'
-    url: "#test-link"
+    url: "/projects/"
     btn_label: "Read More"
     btn_class: "btn--primary"
 ---